James Miller, Queen’s University

 Gottlieb, Roger S., ed.
 This Sacred Earth: Religion, Nature, Environment.
 New York: Routledge, 1996.

 Hall, David L. “On Seeking a Change of Environment.”
-In Nature in Asian Traditions of Thought: Essays in Environmental Philosophy, eds.
-J. Baird Callicott and Roger T. Ames, 99–112.
-Albany, N.Y.: State University of New York Press, 1989.
+In Nature in Asian Traditions of Thought: Essays in Environmental Philosophy, edited by J. Baird Callicott and Roger T. Ames, 99–112.
+Albany, NY: State University of New York Press, 1989.

 Ho, Ping-Ti.
 The Cradle of the East: An Inquiry into the Indigenous Origins of Techniques and Ideas of Neolithic and Early Historic China, 5000–1000 B.C.
-Hong Kong: Chinese University of Hong Kong Press; Chicago, Ill.: University of Chicago Press, 1975.
+Hong Kong and Chicago, IL: Chinese University of Hong Kong Press and University of Chicago Press, 1975.

 Houten, Richard Van.
 “Nature and Tzu-Jan in Early Chinese Philosophical Literature.”
 Journal of Chinese Philosophy 15, no. 1 (1988): 33–49.